-I Know a Lot about English and American Customs, Traditions and Celebrations a.
+I Know A Lot About English And American Customs, Traditions And Celebrations a.
 I'm in Love!

-1. Match the descriptions with the celebrations.
+1. Match the descriptions with the festivals.

 - 1. Saint Valentine's Day

-- 2. Pancake Day
+- 2. Pankake Day

-- 3. Easter Eggs
+- Easter Eggs

-- 4. Halloween is a holiday for children in America
+Halloween is a Holiday for Children in America

 - 5. Independence Day

 - 6. Thanksgiving Day

-On February 14th, St Valentine's Day, many people send a card to the one they love or someone whom they have fallen in love with.
+On 14th February, St Valentine's Day, many people send a card to the one they love or someone whom they have fallen in love with.

 People usually do not sign these cards and a lot of time is spent trying to guess who has sent them!